Hillcrest High School, Hamilton: History

-Hillcrest High School is the youngest school out of the ten state and state-integrated secondary schools in Hamilton, opening for instruction for the first time in January 1972.
+Hillcrest High School is the second youngest school out of the state and state-integrated secondary schools in Hamilton (the youngest before the opening of Rototuna Junior and Senior High Schools), opening for instruction for the first time in January 1972.
 Like many New Zealand state secondary schools built in the 1970s, Hillcrest was built to the S68 standard design.
 The school has three full-sized S68 blocks (B, C, and D blocks) and one half-sized S68 block (western half of E block – the eastern half is a later addition).

 Enrolment

 At the April 2013 Education Review Office (ERO) review of the school, Hillcrest High School had 1630 students, including 35 international students.
-The school roll's gender composition was 47% male and 53% female, and its ethnic composition was 52% New Zealand European (Pākehā), 20.5% Asian, 14% Māori, 7% other European, and 4% Pacific Islanders.
+The school roll's gender composition was 47% male and 53% female, and its ethnic composition was 52% European New Zealanders (Pākehā), 20.5% Asian, 14% Māori, 7% other European, and 4% Pasifika.